-The term rate is not adequately defined to be useful for reporting data.
-Normalization of 'rates' leads to a diversity of formats.
+A rate may be considered as the numerator and normalization as the complementary denominator, which are tightly linked in reporting the measurements in a format commensurate with the requirements of a database.
 Application of common and defined units is required for direct transfer of reported results into a database.
 The second [s] is the SI unit for the base quantity time.
 It is also the standard time-unit used in solution chemical kinetics.

+The term rate is not adequately defined to be useful for reporting data.
 The inconsistency of the meanings of rate becomes apparent when considering Galileo Galilei's famous principle, that 'bodies of different weight all fall at the same rate (have a constant acceleration)' (Coopersmith 2010).
 A rate may be an extensive quantity, which is a flow, I, when expressed per object (per number of cells or organisms) or per chamber (per system).
 'System' is defined as the open or closed chamber of the measuring device.
-A rate is a flux, J, when expressed as a size-specific quantity (Figure 6A; Box 2).
+A rate is a flux, J, when expressed as a size-specific quantity (Figure 7A; Box 2).

 - Extensive quantities: An extensive quantity increases proportionally with system size.
 For example, mass and volume are extensive quantities.
 Flow is an extensive quantity.
 The magnitude of an extensive quantity is completely additive for non-interacting subsystems.
 The magnitude of these quantities depends on the extent or size of the system (Cohen et al. 2008). - Size-specific quantities: 'The adjective specific before the name of an extensive quantity is often used to mean divided by mass' (Cohen et al. 2008).
 In this system-paradigm, mass-specific flux is flow divided by mass of the system (the total mass of everything within the measuring chamber or reactor).
 Rates are frequently expressed as volume-specific flux.
 A mass-specific or volume-specific quantity is independent of the extent of non-interacting homogenous subsystems.
 Tissue-specific quantities (related to the sample in contrast to the system) are of fundamental interest in the field of comparative mitochondrial physiology, where specific refers to the type of the sample rather than mass of the system.
-The term specific, therefore, must be clarified; sample-specific, e.g., muscle mass-specific normalization, is distinguished from system-specific quantities (mass or volume; Figure 6). - Intensive quantities: In contrast to size-specific properties, forces are intensive quantities defined as the change of an extensive quantity per advancement of an energy transformation (Gnaiger 1993b). - Formats: The quantity of a sample X can be expressed in different formats. n_X , N_X , and m_X are the molar amount, number, and mass of X, respectively.
-When different formats are indicated in symbols of derived quantities, the format $(\underline{n}, \underline{N}, \underline{m})$ is shown as a subscript $(\underline{underlined\ italic})$, as in $I{O_2/\underline{n}X}$ and $J{O_2/\underline{m}X}$.
+The term specific, therefore, must be clarified; sample-specific, e.g., muscle mass-specific normalization, is distinguished from system-specific quantities (mass or volume; Figure 7). - Intensive quantities: In contrast to size-specific properties, forces are intensive quantities defined as the change of an extensive quantity per advancement of an energy transformation (Gnaiger 1993b).

+N_X and m_X indicate the number format and mass format, respectively, for expressing the quantity of a sample X. When different formats are indicated in symbols of derived quantities, the format $(\underline{N}, \underline{m})$ is shown as a subscript $(\underline{underlined\ italic})$, as in $I{O_2/\underline{N}X}$ and $J{O_2/\underline{m}X}$.
 Oxygen flow and flux are expressed in the molar format, n{O_2} [mol], but in the volume format, V{O_2} [m3] in ergometry.
 For mass-specific flux these formats can be distinguished as $J{\underline{n}O_2/\underline{m}X}$ and $J{\underline{V}O_2/\underline{m}X}$, respectively.
-Further examples are given in Figure 6 and Table 4.
+Further examples are given in Figure 7 and Table 4.

-Figure 6.
+Figure 7.
 Flow and flux, and normalization in structure-function analysis